cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 ## What's next?

-`nix develop` currently remains the last bit that's rather slow and uncachable, we're aiming to rewrite it to bring down overhead of cached results to sub 100ms.
+`nix develop` currently remains the last bit that's rather slow and uncacheable, we're aiming to rewrite it to bring down overhead of cached results to sub 100ms.

-Pop up on [Discord](https://discord.gg/naMgvexb6q) if you have any questions,
+Join us on [Discord](https://discord.gg/naMgvexb6q) if you have any questions,

 Sander